Improving Multimodal Brain Encoding Model with Dynamic Subject-awareness Routing: Introduction

 Real-world perception is intrinsically multisensory: auditory, visual, and linguistic cues co-occur rather than arriving in isolation.
 Converging evidence shows that these cues are integrated across distributed cortex, not only in heteromodal association areas but also via modulatory influences within so-called ``unimodal’’ cortices.
 This pattern is consistent with population codes pooling information across modalities \cite{Stein2008}.
 This view motivates encoding models that operate directly on multimodal inputs, targeting unified neural prediction rather than stitching together separate unimodal pipelines \cite{bao2025mindsimulator}.

+A central challenge in naturalistic multimodal brain encoding is that identical audiovisual and linguistic stimuli can evoke systematically different fMRI responses across individuals.
+Such inter-subject variability is not merely noise; it reflects subject-dependent attention, interpretation, and cross-modal integration.
+As a result, a single population-level decoder trained to predict an average response can blur subject-specific structure and generalize poorly to unseen participants.

-In single-modality settings, cross-subject variability is often mitigated by aligning subjects into a shared representational space (e.g., hyperalignment \cite{Haxby2011, Guntupalli2016}) or by modeling a shared latent response as in the Shared Response Model (SRM) \cite{Chen2015}, thereby disentangling common structure from idiosyncratic topographies and improving transfer.
-Under multimodal stimulation (e.g., audio, video and language during naturalistic movie-watching), however, individuals differ in how they weight, bind, and gate features across modalities over time, yielding subject-specific fusion patterns that standard alignments do not capture.
-Recent community efforts underscore this gap and call for multimodal-generalizable brain-encoding models \cite{al, qiu2025mindllm,dai2025mindaligner}.
-This requires architectures that are fusion-agnostic and subject-aware, while remaining interpretable and scalable.
+In single-modality settings, cross-subject variability is often mitigated by aligning subjects into a shared representational space (e.g., hyperalignment \cite{Haxby2011,Guntupalli2016}) or by modeling a shared latent response as in the Shared Response Model (SRM) \cite{Chen2015}, which helps disentangle common structure from idiosyncratic topographies and improves transfer.
+Under naturalistic multimodal stimulation, however, variability is not only a static alignment issue but also a dynamic fusion issue, since individuals can differ in how they weight, bind, and gate multimodal cues over time.
+Standard alignments therefore fail to capture subject-specific fusion patterns, making alignment alone insufficient for robust cross-subject prediction.
+Recent community efforts underscore this gap and call for multimodal-generalizable brain-encoding models \cite{al,qiu2025mindllm,dai2025mindaligner}.
+This motivates architectures that impose controlled subject-specific structure on top of a shared stimulus representation, separating common structure from individual differences while remaining fusion-agnostic, interpretable, and scalable.